The Joshua Tree: Lyrics

 The group's religious faith was a source of inspiration for many lyrics.
 On "I Still Haven't Found What I'm Looking For", Bono affirms this faith but sings of spiritual doubt ("I believe in Kingdom Come"...
 "But I still haven't found what I'm looking for").
-Some critics surmised that the place Bono is referring to on "Where the Streets Have No Name" is Heaven.
+Some critics surmised that the place Bono is referring to on "Where the Streets Have No Name" is heaven.
 These two songs were singled out by some critics as demonstrating that the band was on a "spiritual quest".
 Hot Press editor Niall Stokes and Richard Harrington of The Washington Post interpreted "With or Without You" in both romantic and spiritual manners.
 Biblical references are made on other songs like "Bullet the Blue Sky" ("Jacob wrestled the angel", images of fire and brimstone) and "In God's Country" ("I stand with the sons of Cain").
 Thom Duffy interpreted the album as an exploration of the "uncertainty and pain of a spiritual pilgrimage through a bleak and harsh world".

 Packaging and title

-Designed by Steve Averill, the album sleeve was based on U2's request to depict the record's "imagery, and cinematic location" in the desert.
+The album sleeve was designed by Steve Averill, based on U2's request to depict the record's "imagery, and cinematic location" in the desert.
 Since the album's provisional titles were The Desert Songs and The Two Americas, the initial concept for the sleeve was to represent where the desert met civilisation.
 The group decided early in the creative process to photograph in the US, contrasting with all of their previous albums, which had been shot in Ireland.
 They asked their photographer Anton Corbijn to search for locations in the US that would capture their ideas.
 A week prior to the photo shoot, he travelled to the US to compile a list of locations.

 Over several days in December 1986, U2 travelled with Corbijn and Averill on a bus around the Mojave Desert for a photo shoot.
 The group stayed in small hotels and shot in the desert landscape, beginning at Reno, Nevada, before moving to locations in California such as the ghost town of Bodie, the Harmony Motel in Twentynine Palms, Zabriskie Point, Death Valley Junction, and other sites in Death Valley.
 Corbijn rented a panoramic camera to capture more of the desert landscapes, but having no prior experience with the camera, he was unfamiliar with how to focus it.
 This led to him focusing on the background and leaving the band slightly out of focus.
 Corbijn said, "Fortunately there was a lot of light."
 Averill filmed portions of the trip with an 8 mm film camera.
 The photo shoots took place in the mornings and evenings, with mid-days spent travelling and on preparation.
 Corbijn later recounted that the main idea of the shoot was to juxtapose "man and environment, the Irish in America".
-Averill said of their photographic approach, "What I was trying to do with the way we shot the pictures and framed the cover was to suggest the landscape vision and cinematic approach that was taken to the recording."
+Averill said of their photographic approach, "What I was trying to do with the way we shot the pictures and framed the cover was to suggest the landscape vision and cinematic approach that was taken to the recording" of the album.